Exception Handling in Dart

 Exception In Dart

-An exception is an error that occurs at a runtime during program execution.
-When the exception occurs, flow of the program is interrupted and the program terminates abnormally.
+An exception is an error that occurs at runtime during program execution.
+When the exception occurs, the flow of the program is interrupted, and the program terminates abnormally.
 There is a high chance of crashing or terminating the program when an exception occurs.
-Therefore, to save from crashing, you need to catch the exception.
+Therefore, to save your program from crashing, you need to catch the exception.

 Syntax